TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/62 - 1 John/1 John 1/1 John 1.6.md

 ---

-If we say that we have fellowship with him and walk in the darkness, we lie, and do not the truth:
+If we say that we have fellowship with him and walk in the darkness, we lie, and don't tell the truth.